 There will usually be a lot of things fighting for the users attention, but if you can manage them well by using visual hierarchy then you’ll be helping your users out by giving them a great experience.

 Overall there are A LOT of aspects to this whole web design thing we’re all so proud of doing.
 If you really dig deep it seems like an endless rabbit warren at times.
-Just keep in mind that while you may not have convered everything well, you can be proud that you’ve covered a few things really well, and that can sometimes make all the difference.
+Just keep in mind that that sometimes the smallest things make the biggest difference.